Looking for a remote job? Tap or click for work from home jobs in high demand.

-Anyone who’s directly involved in the hiring process for a position will have a good idea of what the job entails, and if they can’t answer your question, will direct you to someone who can.
-If the job is real, the answers you receive will be tailored toward it.
+Anyone directly involved in the hiring process for a position will have a good idea of what the job entails, and if they can’t answer your question, they will direct you to someone who can.
+If the job is real, your answers will be tailored toward it.

 These vague answers could be as simple as, “Don’t worry about that.
 We have someone else to do those things.”
 Or, you may be ignored completely or told that you’ll be trained on the things you’re asking about.

 These are not the type of answers you’d receive from a legitimate hiring manager.
-Hiring managers are employed solely to make sure that the people they’re hiring are a good fit for the job duties.
+Hiring managers are employed solely to ensure that the people they hire are a good fit for the job duties.
 If they can’t tell you what the duties are, they probably aren’t offering you a legitimate job.

 Very few legitimate companies will try hard-sell tactics during hiring.
 If you’re on the receiving end of urgent messages like, “Act now!
 We need a decision today!” or are being told that there’s only one position left and you need to decide now, chances are the job isn’t real.

-Again, employers want to be sure the people they are hiring fit well with the culture of the company and the position.
+Again, employers want to be sure the people they are hiring fit well with the company’s culture and the position.
 They also want to make sure it’s the right move for you.

-Companies with low employee retention are losing money in the hiring process, and hiring the wrong people can lead to quick employee turnaround, which costs a lot more than giving a potential candidate a few extra days to decide if the job is a good fit for them.
+Companies with low employee retention are losing money in the hiring process.
+Hiring the wrong people can lead to quick employee turnaround, which costs a lot more than giving a potential candidate a few extra days to decide if the job is a good fit for them.